com-lihaoyi/mill/docs/pages/5 - Modules.md

 ## Foreign Modules

-Mill can load other mill projects from external (or sub) directories, using Ammonite's `$file` magic import, allowing to depend on foreign modules.
+Mill can load other mill projects from external (or sub) folders, using Ammonite's `$file` magic import, allowing to depend on foreign modules.
 This allows, for instance, to depend on other projects' sources, or split your build logic into smaller files.